 What happened next was one of the most beautiful acts of love God allowed me to see in the man who would soon become my husband.
 He didn't leave me on the trail.
 He picked me up and carried me down the trail.
 He carried me in his arms until I could walk again.
 As beautiful as the view of Chasm Lake was, I believe God allowed me to see something even more spectacular up close.
 My love carried me, and God gave us a glimpse of what our marriage would eventually exemplify: love, strength, and commitment.

 Now, I know your story differs from mine, but we do have one thing in common.
 We are first a wife and then, a mother.
 Every day we are deep into the demands of life, and it can be easy to forget that the first role God called us to fulfill in our marriage is that of a wife.
 Since this role comes before our role as mothers, wouldn't it seem appropriate to know what Scripture has to say about it?

 This week we will study the characteristics of a godly wife.
-If you are a single mother, don't feel you are left out of this study.
-I am praying for you, Sister.
-I pray God would reveal to you more of who he is from this study.
 Please click here for the reading guide.
 Let's begin by reading the first few verses of Monday's passage.